-I’m a freelance journalist and computer scientist, fascinated by problems of knowledge and culture.
+I’m data scientist and journalist, currently working as a research scholar at Columbia Journalism School.
 I’ve written for the New York Times, Associated Press, Foreign Policy, ProPublica, and Wired.
-I currently the lead the development of the Overview open-source document set analysis system for investigative journalists.
-I teach a course in computational journalism at Columbia University.
+I the lead the development of the Overview open-source document set analysis system for investigative journalists.
+I teach a course in computational journalism.
 This blog is my personal opinion.

 I’ve reported from Hong Kong, Berlin, and San Francisco.
 I once designed a parallel programming language for Adobe Systems.
 I’ve helped build more than one huge music-playing interactive fire sculpture.
 I train in the circus art of aerial rope.